-School Location Co ode Name Location of Release Yes No Note Have unexposed students, staff and others been evacuated from area of contamination?
-Have staff, students, or others who came in contact with contamination been isolated and quarantined in a safe an location and cleaned their hands with soap and water?
+Yes No Note Have unexposed students, staff and others been evacuated from area of contamination?
+Have staff, students, or others who came in contact with the area of contamination been isolated and quarantined in a safe and separate location and cleaned their hands with soap and water?
 Have all students and staff been accounted for?
 Has the area of contamination been cordoned off and secured?
-Has the area of contamination been affixed with conspicureading: "DO NOT ENTER"? ous signs Have the doors and windows to the area of contamination been closed and locked?
+Has the area of contamination been affixed with conspicuous signs reading: "DO NOT ENTER"?
+Have the doors and windows to the area of contamination been closed and locked?
 Have fans and ventilators serving the area of contamination been turned off?
 Comments